folio-org/mod-finc-config/README.md

 In general, the finc apps allow the maintenance of metadata sources and collection for the finc user community.

 This module works tenant-agnostic.
+That means, its data is stored in a single database schema.
+There are no separate schemas for each tenant.
+This enables certain users (ui-finc-config) to have access to data of all tenants that are members of the finc user community (ui-finc-select).

-That means, its data is not stored separated by tenant. ui-finc-config gives access to the data as stored.
-It allows the configuration of metadata sources and collections.
+ui-finc-config gives access to the data as stored.
+Users of ui-finc-config can see which metadata sources and collections are selected by which tenant/isil.
+In addition, it allows the configuration of metadata sources and collections.

-ui-finc-select provides a view on the same data filtered for the current tenant.
-It allows members of the finc user community (libraries) to select or deselect metadata collections as well as whole metadata sources.
+ui-finc-select provides a view on the same data as ui-finc-config but filtered for the current tenant.
+It allows members of the finc user community (libraries) only to select or deselect metadata collections as well as whole metadata sources.

 For instance, a user of a specific tenant with an isil (International Standard Identifier for Libraries and Related Organizations) may have access to the finc-select app.
 This user can only see if its library has selected a certain metadata collection.
 In addition, the user can only select/deselect a metadata collection for its library.
 Moreover, the user cannot see if other libraries do have selected the metadata collection.

 Only a user with granted permissions for ui-finc-config can edit the metadata source resp. collection.
 In addition, only a user with these permissions is able to see which library selected which metadata source resp. collection.

+mod-finc-config does the translation between the _original_ data used by ui-finc-config und the _view_ used by ui-finc-select.
+The _views_ used by ui-finc-select are produced based on the tenant's isil.

 In order to implement the mentioned functionality, the module uses Okapi's */_/tenant* interface in a special way.
 If the module is registered for a new tenant, its own */_/tenant* interface overwrites the given *x-okapi-header* with the prefix predefined in the module, namely *finc*.